GoogleChrome/lighthouse-ci/docs/getting-started.md

 - Identify regressions in category score or metric performance to specific commits
 - View detailed diffs between any two Lighthouse reports to find the root cause of a regression

-The process for setting up the server involve commands across a couple different machines and will very depending on your specific infrastructure setup,
+The process for setting up the server involve commands across a couple different machines and will vary depending on your specific infrastructure setup.

 ### Deployment